King's Group: King’s Infant School, Chamartín

-The early 1980s saw a turning point in the Group's history, with the second school being added to the network, back in the area of the founding location of Chamartín.
+The early 1980s saw a turning point in the Group's history, with the second school being added to the network, back in the area of the founding location in the Chamartín area of Madrid, close to where the original school was located before moving to King's College School, Soto de Viñuelas.

 King's Training

 At the same time, a secondary facet of the Group was introduced: King's Training, addressing the need for adult language learning and coaching.

 Nexalia Services

 Five years later in 1987, Nexalia Services (formerly Servicios Lasalle) was inaugurated, an internal company to look after the growing catering and maintenance needs of the King's College schools.

-In the 1990s the UK boarding school was added to the school network.
+King's College Saint Michaels

+In the 1990s the UK boarding school was added to the school network.A secondary Age Boarding school, which offered a British education on UK soil to international students.
+The school was set on 10 Hectares of grounds, and offered a small, friendly, international environment.
+Academic studies are under the English National Curriculum and included GCSE, A Levels, University Foundation Programme.
+The school also offered a dedicated summer course to students from all over the world, who wish to sample the UK and its cultural offerings.
+KCSM was a Specialist English language provision school, and support in English language is provided to all students which plays a major role in the curriculum with almost all students going on to study at universities in Britain or other English speaking countries.

 It closed on the 30th of June 2020 as a consequence of the COVID-19 pandemic.

 King’s College, The British School of Alicante

 As the new century turned, the school network further increased, and a fourth school in the south of Spain was opened by Julio Herranz.

+Located 10 minutes from the city centre of Alicante, King's College Alicante educates more than 1000 pupils, from the age 3 to 18 (Nursery - Year 13) via the English National Curriculum.
+The school offers preparation for entry to British, Spanish and international universities.